-The Disability Services (DS) and Residential Life and Housing staff members work together to ensure that students with disabilities have equal access to the College’s housing resources.
-We would be happy to meet with you to talk about requests for housing accommodations (e.g., wheelchair accessible room, single room, access to a kitchen or single-use bathroom, visual alarm).
+Accessibility Resources, Residential Life and Campus Activities, and Housing and Conferences work together to ensure that students with disabilities have equal access to the College’s housing resources.
+The Accessibility Resources staff would be happy to meet with you to talk about specific requests for housing accommodations (e.g., wheelchair accessible room, single room, access to a kitchen or single-use bathroom, visual alarm).
 We carefully consider each request for accommodation on a case-by-case basis.

-In addition to applying for housing through Residential Life and Housing, which includes completion of the Housing Agreement, students requesting housing accommodations should follow the steps below:
+In addition to applying for housing through Housing and Conferences, which includes completion of the online Housing Agreement, students requesting housing accommodations should follow the steps below:

-- Please refer to the Residential Life and Housing website for important dates and deadlines for the room selection process.
+- Please refer to the Residential Life and Campus Activities website for important dates and deadlines for the room selection process.

 - Students who have received housing accommodations in the past must apply each year to be reconsidered.

 - Single rooms based on a student’s desire to have a "quiet, undisturbed place to study” will be provided only in unusual circumstances.
 By virtue of the shared facilities, resources, and number of people living under one roof in the residence halls, a single room does not necessarily provide a quieter, more distraction-free space than a standard shared room.

 - To appeal a housing accommodation decision, please follow the Accessibility Resources Appeal Policy and Procedure.

 For additional information on housing accommodations or other accommodations and services for students with disabilities, please contact Accessibility Resources.